JohannBokChoy/SSS-Compression/index.md

 **Minor**
 - Likely many logic optimizations possible in the current code.
 Also, code is written on top of our CSE455 uwimg library which has functions (like extra checks in set_pixel()) which are not optimized for our use case.
+- One downside of this method is that for images with very low redundancy, it could actually output a file that is larger than the original (since pixels that can't be encoded using the redundancy methods will take up an extra byte each).

 ### Notes

-Many encoding method details inspired from existing compression utilities including [QOI](https://qoiformat.org/qoi-specification.pdf) and [zlib](https://datatracker.ietf.org/doc/html/rfc1950#section-2.2), but code is written myself on top of uwimg library
+Many encoding method details inspired from existing "fast" compression utilities including [QOI](https://qoiformat.org/qoi-specification.pdf) and [zlib](https://datatracker.ietf.org/doc/html/rfc1950#section-2.2), but code is written myself on top of uwimg library

 Outside of real-time computer vision applications, speed-optimized image compression also has other niche use cases such as 3D Graphics where [textures can be compressed](https://en.wikipedia.org/wiki/Texture_compression) in memory if decompression can be done quickly